 To bring precision medicine to every patient, cancer researchers need a more comprehensive view of all the somatic variants in genes, transcripts and whole genomes that drive cancer biology.
 Single Molecule, Real-Time (SMRT) Sequencing delivers the read lengths, uniform coverage, and accuracy needed to access the complete size spectrum of driver mutations — from rare single nucleotide variants to complex structural variants.
 Full-length transcript sequencing brings clarity to tumor-specific isoform and splice variant expression, enabling the discovery of novel biomarkers for early detection, tumor stratification, treatment response, and drug resistance.
 With SMRT Sequencing, scientists gain new insight into the most…

-SMRT Sequencing Is Smart Business: Scientists are relying on long-read sequencing for generating high-quality reference genomes, more accurate gene and transcript models, and an integrated view of the epigenome for their organisms of interest.
-Single Molecule, Real-Time (SMRT) Sequencing from PacBio is the most established and trusted long-read sequencing solution available today, delivering the most complete genomic information for microbes, complex plant and animal genomes, and human biomedical research challenges.
-Sequencing providers are rapidly adding SMRT Sequencing to their portfolios in order to meet their customers’ demand for long reads.
+SMRT Sequencing is Smart Business.
+Scientists rely on long-read sequencing to generate high-quality reference genomes, more accurate gene and transcript models, and an integrated view of the epigenome for their organisms of interest.
+Single Molecule, Real-Time (SMRT) Sequencing from PacBio is the most trusted long-read sequencing solution available today, delivering comprehensive genomic information for microbes, complex plant and animal genomes, and human biomedical research.

 To understand the genetic factors underlying health and disease and to address hidden heritability, scientists require a more comprehensive view of all the variations in the human genome.
 Single Molecule, Real-Time (SMRT) Sequencing delivers the read lengths, uniform coverage, and accuracy needed for accessing the complete size spectrum of sequence variant types — from single nucleotides to complex structural variants.
 PacBio’s long single-molecule reads also provide direct variant phasing information across full-length genes and chromosome haplotype blocks.
 With SMRT Sequencing, scientists gain new insight into the genetic basis of health and disease.